ozzi7/Brainy/README.md

 # Brainy

-A small asynchronous artificial neural network that can learn to recognize and memorize patterns and execute simple operations such as XOR.
+A small spiking neural network (SNN) that can learn to recognize and memorize patterns and execute simple operations such as XOR.
 It is trained using two different neuro-evolution algorithms.

 ## Neural Network
 ### Structure